dotnwat/beals-conjecture/README.md

       if axby == cz and gcd(a, b) == 1 and gcd(b, c) == 1:
         print "found counterexample:", a, x, b, y, c, z

+Notice above that for each left-hand-side value that is computed (the outer four for loops) all of the possible right-hand-side values are re-computed.
+Since the complexity of the right-hand-side is relatively small, we can pre-compute all possible `c^z` values and *search* for the match rather than computing all of the possible values.

+We can use memory to pre-compute the c^z values and search for them rather than computing them.

 Avoid recomputation

 # Motivation